Sasha Pevzner

 About me

-Hi!
 I am a Zelevinsky postdoctoral fellow at Northeastern University studying commutative algebra, invariant theory, and combinatorics.
 I received my PhD in 2024 from the University of Minnesota, where I was fortunate to be supervised by Professor Victor Reiner.
-Broadly I enjoy working in the field of commutative algebra, and I often use free resolutions to study modules with natural symmetries.
+Broadly, I use free resolutions to study modules with natural symmetries.

 Below are some more specific topics that I like (not an exhaustive list!)